Skip to main content

 Choosing the right countertop or pitcher filter depends on three factors: what contaminants you need to remove, how much water your household uses, and how much you are willing to spend on replacement filters over time.

 Filtration technology matters most.
 Basic activated carbon (Brita Standard, Amazon Basics) handles chlorine taste, odor, and a handful of metals.
-Carbon block filters (Brita Elite) add lead and pharmaceutical reduction.
+Carbon block filters (Brita Elite) add lead, asbestos, and pharmaceutical reduction.
 Reverse osmosis (Bluevua) removes 95-99% of all dissolved solids including fluoride, PFAS, and heavy metals.
 Match the technology to your actual water quality concerns.

 Pro Tip